ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 OhioCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Tort cases in Ohio, also known as personal injury cases, give grounds for a person to file a lawsuit against another individual or company due to harm or injury incurred through the help of an attorney.
-Furthermore, tort cases which are governed by the Ohio tort laws, make provision for a plaintiff to sue for compensation regarding losses caused by the defendant.
-Asides this, it also discourages a repeat of such behavior that caused injury to the plaintiff.
+Tort cases in Ohio, also known as personal injury cases, generally give grounds for a person to file a lawsuit against another individual or company due to harm or injury incurred through the help of an attorney.
+Furthermore, tort cases governed by the Ohio tort laws make provision for a plaintiff to sue for compensation regarding losses caused by the defendant.
+Aside from this, it also discourages a repeat of such behavior that caused injury to the plaintiff.
 Court rules in tort cases usually end up favoring the plaintiff with the award of compensatory damages if the complainant can successfully prove the case and convince the judge.
-Tort cases are handled by the Ohio Court of Claims and related documents are managed alongside Ohio civil court records.
+Tort cases are handled by the Ohio Court of Claims.
 Before a tort claim can be made, there has to have been a breach of duty by the defendant against the plaintiff.
-Tort cases into three; intentional torts, negligence, and strict liability.
+Tort cases are generally categorized into three; intentional torts, negligence, and strict liability.

 Intentional torts refer to cases where an entity or person deliberately commits a negative action that causes damage or injury to another.
-An example is cases of battery, assault, defamation, fraud, and trespass.
-Negligence torts are the most common tort type and are cases of carelessness which may be unintentional.
-This type of claim is for cases such as accidents from slips and falls that may cause injury to another.
-Other examples include bicycle accidents, motorcycle accidents, and medical malpractice.
-Strict liability can also be called absolute liability, and responsibility can be imposed on the faulting party without proof of negligence or direct fault.
-All the plaintiff has to do is to establish concrete facts or evidence that prove harm from the product or actions of another individual.
+A typical example is cases of battery, assault, defamation, fraud, and trespass.
+Negligence torts are the most common tort type and are cases of carelessness that may be unintentional.
+This type of claim is typically for such as accidents from slips and falls that may cause injury to another.
+Other examples may include bicycle accidents, motorcycle accidents, and medical malpractice.
+Strict liability can also be called absolute liability, and responsibility may be imposed on the faulting party without proof of negligence or direct fault.
+However, the plaintiff is expected to establish concrete facts or evidence that prove harm from the product or actions of another individual.
 This type of civil litigation may involve cases of an animal attack, product liability, or abnormally dangerous activities.
-It comes to tort cases; one has to be represented by an expert tort lawyer.
+Public records may also be accessible from some third-party websites.
+Since these sites host records from various judicial districts, they generally offer a convenient and expedited alternative to some government-owned repositories.
+To search these databases, inquirers are typically required to furnish the engine with the following:

 What is Ohio Tort Law?